AliakseiDeboi/NodeJS-mentoring-program/README.md

 # NodeJS-mentoring-program
-This repository contains tasks on NodeJS mentoring program in EPAM Systems
+This repository contains tasks from NodeJS mentoring program in EPAM Systems